Nevenall/sufficient-reason/System/Working_Magick.md

 ## Effect

-  {maybe transition from effect to feat.
-Feat especially for the effect die size of things}

   Clearly state what you wish to happen and pick your Effect Dice.
 These may be any number of dice of any size, you may even choose an effect die larger then d12.
 The larger an Effect Die the grander the effect of your spell.

   If you wish to affect more then one target you may choose multiple Effect Dice.
 Effect Dice may be similar, such as two d8 Fireballs, but they can also be unrelated.
 For example, d10 life draining and d8 healing for yourself.